gemmaellis16/memory_game/README.md

  * To see the scoreboard to check if they've made progress.

- * To be able to turn the sound off if it becomes too distracting.
+ * To be able to turn the sound off if it becomes too repetitive.

  * To know that it's safe for my child to use and that there are no links to anything that is not child friendly.

- * Be able to contact the game developer if I have any questions.
+ * Be able to contact the developers if I have any questions.

 [Back to top](#table-of-contents)